MoSync/MoSync/rules/readme.txt

 Useful Work classes include ExeWork(exe.rb), DllWork(dll.rb) and NativeLibWork(native_lib.rb)
 For building MoSync internals, variants of these three defined are in native_mosync.rb.
 For building MoSync libraries, use the MoSyncLib module, which works a bit differently, because it can build both pipe and native versions.
 See mosync_lib.rb for details.
-For building MoSync applications, see mosync.rb.
-(Which hasn't been written yet. :)
+For building MoSync applications, use PipeExeWork(mosync_exe.rb).

 Common variables that one will want to set include:
 @NAME, the name of the work.
 @SOURCES, a list of directories containing source files.

 Other variables may be used, depending on the type of Work.
+See defaults.rb for a list of variables and their default values.

 When the variables are set, call invoke on your object.
 This builds all needed files.